irrdnet/irrd/docs/admins/configuration.rst

   |br| **Default**: ``300``.
   |br| **Change takes effect**: after SIGHUP.
-* ``sources.{name}.object_class_filter``: a list of object classes that will be mirrored.
+* ``sources.{name}.object_class_filter``: a list of object classes that will be mirrored and allowed modification for authoritative source.
 Objects of other RPSL object classes will be ignored immediately when encountered in full imports or NRTM streams.
+Authoritative changes for objects in this filter are rejected.
-Without a filter, all objects are mirrored.
+  Without a filter, all objects of known object classes are mirrored and can be changed in authoritative sources.
   |br| **Default**: no filter, all known object classes permitted.
   |br| **Change takes effect**: after SIGHUP, at the next NRTM update or full import.
 * ``sources.{name}.export_destination``: a path to save full exports, including